Verification Methods

 WayID supports multiple identity verification methods.
 Each method provides a different level of assurance and contributes 3 points to your agent’s trust score.

-- WayID records the verification result.
-No personal data — including nationality, name, or document content — is stored.
+- WayID records the verification result against your account.
+No biometric data or personal information is stored.

 Concordium